 Access to Courses

-• Special Topics courses (OS 495, OS 490) and OS 395 have caps on enrollments.
+• Special Topics courses (ORGSTUDY 495, ORGSTUDY 490) and ORGSTUDY 395 have caps on enrollments.
 OS students are not guaranteed a spot and access is competitive.
 Seniors will be given priority registration for these classes during the first few days of registration, in which they will have access to all slots in a class.
 After a few days, a few slots will continue to be reserved for seniors, with another group of open slots available to juniors only.
 Toward the end of the registration period, all remaining slots will be open on a first-come, first served basis.

-• Concentration courses may not be elected P/F. Independent study or experiential courses offered only on a credit/no credit basis may be acceptable with approval from the concentration advisor.
+• Major courses may not be elected P/F. Independent study or experiential courses offered only on a credit/no credit basis may be acceptable with approval from the major advisor.

 • Prerequisites should also not be elected P/F.